 Acute liver failure is very uncommon:

 Liver failure is caused by damage to the cells in the liver.
 There are many possible causes of acute liver failure.
-Often no cause is found but the most common causes are:
+Often no cause is found but the most common causes of this type of liver failure are:

-- Paracetamol overdose.
 Taking too much paracetamol is a relatively common cause of acute liver failure.
-An overdose can occur either by taking one large quantity of paracetamol or by taking higher than recommended doses over a few days or longer.
+A paracetamol overdose (can be called acetaminophen overdose in some countries) can occur either by taking one large quantity of paracetamol or by taking higher than recommended doses over a few days or longer.

-- Infections.
 Viral hepatitis infections (for example, hepatitis B or hepatitis C) may cause liver failure.
-Other viruses that can cause acute liver failure include Epstein-Barr virus, cytomegalovirus and herpes simplex virus.
+Other viruses that can cause acute liver failure include Epstein-Barr virus (causes glandular fever), cytomegalovirus and herpes simplex virus.

-- Autoimmune hepatitis.
-This is a disease in which your body's defence system (immune system) attacks your liver, causing inflammation and damaging the liver cells.
+Autoimmune hepatitis is a disease in which your body's defence system (immune system) attacks your liver, causing inflammation and damaging the liver cells.

 Liver failure symptoms